In the guide

 Prepacked and PPDS foods that do not have an ingredients list

-Certain foods (such as alcoholic drinks with an ABV greater than 1.2% or single-ingredient foods) are not required to have an ingredients list; however, you are still required to label the product with the allergens that are present.
+Certain foods (such as alcoholic drinks with an ABV greater than 1.2% or single-ingredient foods) are not required to have an ingredients list; however, you must still label the product with the allergens that are present.

-The information should be presented in the form 'Contains:' followed by a list of the allergens present in the food.
+The information must be presented in the form 'Contains:' followed by a list of the allergens present in the food.

-If the specific allergen appears in the list above then you should list it by name - for example, 'Contains: Wheat, Milk, Eggs'.
+If the specific allergen appears in the list above, you must list it by name - for example, 'Contains: Wheat, Milk, Eggs'.

 This is not necessary if the name of the food makes a clear reference to the allergen (milk, peanut butter, etc).